-It was yet another beautiful evening on July 26, 2016 in St. Louis, US.
-Around 8.15 pm started the fire in a downtown parking garage in which multiple vehicles were involved and smoke engulfed a complete floor of the garage.
+It was yet another beautiful evening on July 26, 2016, in St. Louis, US.
+At around 8.15 pm, a fire started in a downtown parking garage.
+Multiple vehicles were involved and smoke engulfed a complete floor of the garage.

-There were 4 such parking garages accidents only in the year 2016.
-The consequences might be higher if a similar occurrence happens in an underground parking garage, but this can’t be a reason to avoid them, as underground parking can reduce the emissions about 40% compared to kerbside parking .
+In 2016 alone, there were four similar parking garages accidents.
+The consequences could have been tragic if a similar occurrence happened in an unmanaged underground parking garage.
+But this isn’t necessarily a reason to avoid as underground parking; in fact, they can reduce the emissions by about 40% compared to kerbside parking .

-Air quality in a closed environment is growing to be a great concern.
-Apart from smoke and fire, it is even the carbon monoxide (CO) and particle-bound polycyclic aromatic hydrocarbons (pPAH) levels that need to be looked into .
-Some studies point out that 13 to 18% of the blood is CO saturated in parking garage employees .
+The air quality in closed environments is a growing concern.
+Apart from smoke and fire, carbon monoxide (CO) and particle-bound polycyclic aromatic hydrocarbons (pPAH) levels need to be constantly monitored and managed .
+Studies have revealed that, in parking garage employees, 13 to 18% of the blood is CO saturated .

-There are many research papers which bring out the pollution effects in underground parking garages.
-So how do we achieve proper ventilation in them and find a solution to this problem?
-In this regard, there are two occurrences that need to be addressed:
+A number of research papers have investigated the pollution effects in underground parking garages.
+So how do we achieve proper ventilation in these conditions, and find a solution to this problem?
+In this regard, there are two elements of the problem that needs to be addressed:

 Case 1: The average smoke ratio in this instance is 0.754, which represents that 75.4% of the garage is covered by smoke.
 This can be seen from the fact that a larger area in the domain is covered by red.

 Case 2: The same setup is altered only by changing the inlet and outlets.
-The results are obtained after the same time, around 30 minutes in these trials, in order to compare them.
-In this case, the smoke ratio is 0.417, which goes to say that this setup has less smoke by a third than the previous one.
+The results are obtained after the same amount of time has passed—around 30 minutes in these trials—in order to compare them.
+In this case, the smoke ratio is 0.417, which reveals that this setup has one-third less smoke than the previous model.

-What is that we infer from this study?
-There are regions which are less prone to the effects of pollution, so some emergency zones could be made in these areas where people can occupy during such accidents to minimize the health hazards.
+What conclusions can we draw from this study?
+There are specific areas that are less prone to the effects of pollution.
+These could become designated emergency zones, so people can move to the lowest risk areas of the building during emergencies and accidents to minimize the health hazards.

-Smoke Clearance: Choosing a Good Smoke and Heat Exhaust Ventilation System
+Garage Ventilation Smoke Clearance: Choosing a Good Ventilation System for Smoke Control

-The next round of analysis is to find an efficient smoke and heat exhaust ventilation system to clear a contaminated room.
+The next round of analysis is to find an efficient ventilation system for smoke control to clear a contaminated room.
 In the following analyses, the room is initialized to have a scalar ratio of 0.5, i.e. the room is contaminated by pollutants up to 50%.

 Case 2: The comparable smoke ratio in this configuration is 0.123 after the same duration.
-This explains that case 2 has better purification capabilities than the previous one.
+This illustrates that case two has better purification capabilities than the previous one.

-These are just a few examples of smoke propagation or clearance through smoke and heat exhaust ventilation systems (SHEVS) and help us understand the importance of engineering simulation (in this case mainly CFD) while designing proper ventilation systems.
+These are just a few examples of smoke propagation or clearance through smoke control ventilation systems.
+These examples help us understand the importance of engineering simulation (in this case, mainly CFD) when designing proper ventilation systems.

-In actual design methods, all possible combinations should be tried out, also assuming the source of pollution to be at different points of the garage – we never know which car / vehicle or other occurrences can initiate the issue/fire.
-The argument can also be extended to find the most energy efficient way for ventilation.
-Hence simulation study proves to be a very simple way of saving money, time and a lot of lives.
+In actual design methods for smoke control applications, all possible combinations should be tested, while also assuming the source of pollution to be at different points of the garage.
+The argument can also be extended to find the most energy-efficient type of ventilation.
+Hence, the simulation study proves to be a very simple method of gathering information that can save money, time, and potentially lives.

-The following video by SimScale contains a webinar session on smoke propagation and clearance.
-The project can be found here, which can be copied and worked upon to understand how engineering simulation works!
+To learn more watch the recording of this workshop on smoke propagation and clearance.
+This smoke simulation project can be found here, which can be copied and worked upon to understand how engineering simulation works!